Shammo06/Bloodbond/README.md

 - **Campaign Participation**: Users can volunteer for offline campaigns and donate money for specific causes.
 - **Financial Donations**: Users have the option to donate money directly to the organization to support its initiatives.
 - **Role-Based Authentication**: The platform supports two types of authentication: user and admin, ensuring secure access to different functionalities.
 - **User Dashboard**: Users have access to their profile information and donation history through a personalized dashboard.
+   Admin email: bloodbond@gmail.com
+   Password: BloodBond12!@

 - **Biomedical Services**: Users can book biomedical services through the platform, which will be handled by the admin.

 ## Technologies Used